DeepLabCut/DeepLabCut/docs/functionDetails.md

  As an example:

-          >> deeplabcut.extract_outlier_frames(‘config_path’,[‘videofile_path’],outlieralgorithm='manual')
+    deeplabcut.extract_outlier_frames(‘config_path’,[‘videofile_path’],outlieralgorithm='manual')

 In general, depending on the parameters, these methods might return much more frames than the user wants to extract (``numframes2pick``).
 Thus, this list is then used to select outlier frames either by randomly sampling from this list (``extractionalgorithm='uniform'``), by performing ``extractionalgorithm='k-means'`` clustering on the corresponding frames.

-In the autmatic steps, before the frame selection happens, the user is informed about the amount of frames satisfying the criteria and asked if the selection should proceed.
-This step allows the user to perhaps change the parameters of the frame-selection heuristics first.
+In the automatic configuration, before the frame selection happens, the user is informed about the amount of frames satisfying the criteria and asked if the selection should proceed.
+This step allows the user to perhaps change the parameters of the frame-selection heuristics first (i.e. to make sure that not too many frames are qualified).
 The user can run the extract_outlier_frames iteratively, and (even) extract additional frames from the same video.
 Once enough outlier frames are extracted the refinement GUI can be used to adjust the labels based on user feedback (see below).

- # (K) Refine Labels: Augmentation of the Training Dataset
+ ### (K) Refine Labels: Augmentation of the Training Dataset

  Based on the performance of DeepLabCut, four scenarios are possible: